 Duck isn’t something you would typically think of as a a game day meat.
 That is, until we found out they offer ground duck and duck bacon.

 The ground duck has a flavor and texture similar to pork sausage, and is incredibly flavorful without any seasoning what-so-ever.
 But, we decided to head in an Asian direction with some ginger and the warm spices for Chinese Five Spice powder.
 A fresh cabbage slaw adds some veggie brightness to the flavors of the slider, creating a combo that was a quick hit with everyone who tasted them.
-Be sure to stop by Maple Leaf Farms website and head on over to our giveaway page to enter for your chance to win some duck of your own to give your friends and family a real treat.

 - 2 c red cabbage